 - Willful offense to any nation, race or creed; and

-An additional series of guidelines were established to exercise special care in which the following subjects were treated, to the end that vulgarity and suggestiveness which would be eliminated and that good taste could be emphasised:
+An additional series of Hays Code guidelines were established to exercise special care in which the following subjects were treated, to the end that vulgarity and suggestiveness which would be eliminated and that good taste could be emphasized:

 - The use of the Flag;